razor-network/docs-v2/docs/Stake.md

     docker exec -it razor-go razor addStake --address <account> --value <value> --logFile <filename>

-where `address` is the address that contains RAZOR testnet tokens and `value` is the amount of RAZOR that you want to stake.
+where `address` is the address that contains RAZOR tokens and `value` is the amount of RAZOR that you want to stake.

 An example of this command would be: